shruti04-2006/Task-4/README.md

 ## 👩‍💻 What I Did

-- Identified and calculated key KPIs (Sales, Profit, Growth)
+- Identified and calculated key KPIs
 - Designed an interactive Tableau dashboard using filters and slicers
 - Implemented time-series analysis to observe trends
 - Added summary cards for overall totals and performance snapshots